yairkukielka/AndroidSlackExercise/README.md

  * `./gradlew clean build` - Build the entire example and execute unit and integration tests plus lint check.
  * `./gradlew installDebug` - Install the debug apk on the current connected device.
  * `./gradlew runUnitTests` - Execute the data layer tests.

+**Note**: The app must be compiled against Java8, since some lambda expressions are used (see [retrolambda](https://github.com/evant/gradle-retrolambda) project for details)

 ###Future Improvements
  * Add more tests to the three modules.